-The Group has exposure to US senior secured loans and to a lesser degree emerging market loans through CLO equity tranches and a total return swap facility (note 16).
+The Group has exposure to US senior secured loans and to a lesser degree emerging market loans through CLO equity tranches.
 These loans are primarily non-investment grade loans or interests in non-investment grade loans, which are subject to credit risk among liquidity, market value, interest rate, reinvestment and certain other risks.
 It is anticipated that these non-investment grade loans generally will be subject to greater risks than investment grade corporate obligations.